 Arachnophobia can significantly affect the day-to-day activities of a person, affecting rational thoughts and overall mental and physical well-being, causing:

-If you don’t suffer any of these, it’s important to understand that arachnophobia can make simple tasks like using public restrooms, going to the cinema, or visiting friends’ homes challenging and anxiety-inducing experiences.
+This might be hard to relate to or understand if you don’t have a spider phobia.
+However, it’s important to understand that arachnophobia can make simple tasks like using public restrooms, trying to sleep at night, or visiting friends’ homes challenging and anxiety-inducing experiences.
+Every day activities can become so much more difficult as spiders are found everywhere.

 Spider Phobia Symptoms and Diagnosis